SUCCESS FILING TO FEEL MORE SUCCESS-FULL …

 What’s the difference?

-What you mean by SUCCESS today will be different tomorrow, and in 10, 20 or 50 years.
-But sadly, by then, you may have forgotten how you got here … the daily steps you took.
-The unexpected obstacles you faced and what you did to get back on course … your course.
-Unfortunately, most people haven’t saved old birthday cards or appreciation letters, newspaper clippings, report cards, job evaluations or acknowledgments.
+What you mean by SUCCESS today will be different tomorrow, in 10, 20 or 50 years.
+But sadly, by then, you may have forgotten how you got there … the daily steps you took.
+The obstacles you faced and what you did to get back on course … your course.
+Unfortunately, most people haven’t saved old appreciation letters, newspaper clippings, report cards, job evaluations or acknowledgments.
 Be sure to start now!
 I hope sharing My Success File will inspire you to create Your Success File, or find someone to do it for you.
 Teens are great at this!
 (Building it for you will change their lives too!)

 Our Success Files will be different of course.
 We are different people with different dreams, living in different times and places!
-Success Filing is easy now.
-Today we take pictures on cellphones, have email and social media so we can find dates and refresh our memories.
+Now Success Filing is easy.
+Today we take lots of pictures on cellphones.
+We have email and social media so we can find dates and refresh memories.
 Chances are good you can find what you need in your computer or online.
 Or by reaching out to family and friends.
 Do you remember when?
 Do you have a picture of?
 Creating a website is an exciting way to build YOUR SUCCESS FILE, to save it, update it and share it!
 You can also use a notebook or computer file of course!

 Why is SUCCESS FILING the First and Most Essential Success Skill?

-Because Success Filing is about building, and rebuilding, the self-confidence you need to live your life and dreams.
+Because Success Filing builds, and rebuilds, the self-confidence you need to live your life and dreams.
 Here’s the bottom line …

 When your Success File is FULL, you feel Success-FULL.